 - Barbed wire fences (many gliders die a slow and terrifying death trapped by their gliding membrane on barbed wire)

-The mahogany glider is listed as Endangered under the Queensland Nature Conservation Act 1992 (NCA) and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+- National: Endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 With such a limited distribution and the ongoing effects of past, extensive habitat clearing, the future of this species will rely on our ability to manage remaining essential habitat, restore connectivity and hopefully create new viable habitat for the future.